 Outside in the sun, though, sipping my blue milk to rehydrate, I suspected the sweet blended iced drink — a kind of theme-park cousin of horchata — might pair exceptionally well with a decent white rum if not for my pockets, empty of contraband; if not for Florida being light years away.
 The non-alcoholic drinks at Disneyland's Milk Stand cost 7.99 units, as the cast member tells me in character, which is the currency of Black Spire Outpost, a scrappy village on the far-flung planet of Batuu, both similar to and yet also not the Tatooine of my heart or the Jakku, perhaps, of yours.
 On whether Batuu is canon, opinions can differ.
 I am not here to argue but to pretend the fly the Millennium Falcon and buy things like this milk, which also comes in green.
 In fact, I order both milks — the blue and the green — because I'm insatiable not so much for a place as for a time, a yearning which — of course — I also fear.

 Does the milk taste as blue as it looks?
 Not really.
-There’s the undercurrent of the coconut and rice milks complicating the sweet flavor, which if you put a blaster to my head, I would identify as a pleasant if indiscriminate berry.
-Is it better than the green variety, modeled on the hand-squeezed thala-siren sea sow milk Luke drank exile on the Porg-infested planet of Ahch-To?
+There's the undercurrent of the coconut and rice milks complicating the sweet flavor, which if you put a blaster to my head, I would identify as a pleasant if indiscriminate berry.
+Is it better than the green variety, modeled on the hand-squeezed thala-siren sea sow milk Luke drank while exiled on the Porg-infested planet of Ahch-To?
 I lied; I am here to argue.
 Of the two alien milks — and this bet I would have lost — the green is better.

 I'd also be lying if I said that realization didn't shake me.
 I came to Galaxy's Edge with a question: Can you reverse engineer a feeling of nostalgia by eating foods for the first time, which are closely associated with beloved childhood artifacts?
 (Like, could eating a madeleine awaken a strong rush of memory-laden emotion for a longtime Proust fan who had previously only encountered them on the page?)
 I bet on blue.